yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance.html.markdown

 * `subnet_id` - (Required) ID of the subnet to attach this interface to.
 The subnet must exist in the same zone where this instance will be created.

+* `index` - (Optional) Index of network interface, will be calculated automatically for instance create or update operations if not specified.
+Required for attach/detach operations.

 * `ipv4` - (Optional) Allocate an IPv4 address for the interface.
 The default value is `true`.